-But even if you try to book right at 180 days out, there are some tricks that can improve your chances of getting everything you want.
+But even if you try to book right at 180 days out, there are some tricks that can improve your chances of getting everything you want:

 Try booking online before phone

 Online reservations open up at 6 a.m.
 Eastern Standard Time, while the phone lines open up at 7 a.m.
 Always try the website earlier but keep the phone number handy in case there are issues on the website or you need to speak to a Cast Member – 407-WDW-DINE.

 Note: make sure you have your credit card handy.
 All reservations now require a credit card guarantee so you’ll need to enter the number in when you make your reservation.

 Chances are better toward the end of your trip